OJarrisonn/vaca/README.md

 # Vaca

-Vaca is an interpreted purely functional programming language using a lisp-like syntax
+Vaca is an interpreted functional programming language using a lisp-like syntax

 ## Features

 - No side effects
 - High order functions: functions are treated as values
-- Partial resolution: if you don't pass enough arguments to a function then the function returns another function as the result
+- TODO: Partial resolution: if you don't pass enough arguments to a function then the function returns another function as the result
 - Ownership: values have owners, once their owner goes out of scope the value is freed
-- Assinments: values can be assined to names inside a scope
+- Assingments: values can be assined to names inside a scope

 ## Syntax